microsoft/azure-health-data-services-toolkit/docs/concepts.md

 Channels are an abstract way to communicate information in a pipeline to outside services.
 In practice, you can use channels to send information to other Azure services like Blob Storage or Service Bus.
 Channels are extensible - so custom channels can be built for any needed destination.

 Channels can be send only, receive only, send and receive.
-Examples: (1) A channel for an event hub that only sends to the event hub (2) A service bus channel that on only receives from a specific topic (3) A TCP channel that can send and receive.
+Examples: (1) A channel for an event hub that only sends to the event hub (2) A service bus channel that only receives from a specific topic (3) A TCP channel that can send and receive.

 This SDK has prebuilt channels from Azure Blob Storage, Azure Event Hubs, and Azure Service Bus.
 All channels have: